QDucasse/bloggy/content/posts/2023-02-04-rocket_adding_a_unit_test.md

 ...
 ```

+## Compiling our new test

-We can now compile our test from the `isa` directory with :
+Once the new files/directories are created, we can now compile our test from the `isa` directory with :

 ```bash
 $ make custom-p-unknown.dump